2006 FIFA World Cup Group F

 Play in Group F of the 2006 FIFA World Cup began on 12 June and completed on 22 June 2006.
 Brazil won the group and advanced to the round of 16, along with runners-up Australia.
 Croatia and Japan failed to advance.
 Australia's win against Japan was the first (and so far only) by a team from the Oceania Football Confederation, having switched to the Asian Football Confederation after the tournament.
-It is also the only time that a team from the OFC has advanced to the second round of the tournament, as in 1974 Australia went out in the first round.
+It was also the only time that a team from the OFC had advanced to the second round of the tournament, as in 1974 Australia went out in the first round.